• Skip to primary navigation

 Notes

 • Gluten-Free Flour Blend.
 The recipe was tested using Bob’s Red Mill’s 1:1 Gluten-Free Baking Flour.
-If you replace the flour blend, use one that contains xanthan gum for best results.
+Using a different flour blend, might change the results.
+Use a blend that contains xanthan gum for best results.
+If your blend doesn’t contain xanthan gum, add ½ teaspoon before using.

-• Dairy-Free Option.
+• Dairy-Free.
 Replace the melted butter with an equal amount of either a dairy-free butter replacement or oil.
+And replace the milk with your favorite dairy-free milk.

-• Cinnamon.
-If you like cinnamon in your banana cake, stir 1 teaspoon of ground cinnamon into the batter.
+• Spice.
+If you like cinnamon in your banana cake, stir 2 teaspoons ground cinnamon or pie spice into the batter along with the gluten-free flour.

 Reader Interactions